 So learning to recognize exactly what is it that brings on the shyness will help you overcome shyness.
 No one is shy in every situation, so there always is something recognizable to find.
 Otherwise, how would you know when to be shy?
 Knowing what brings on the shyness will help you identify your own strengths.
 Then you can stop worrying about when the shyness might strike again, and the extra confidence will help get rid of it altogether.

 Turn it positive

 Our minds are buzzing with thoughts all the time.
 This is normal and natural.
 But for some people the thoughts are all negative.
 Some people spend all day and all night telling themselves that they are too fat, or too stupid, or bad, or inadequate, or nobody likes them – or a thousand other things.
-This constant verbal battering eventually wears down even the strongest personality, and the mind begins to think it must be true.
+This constant verbal battering eventually wears down even the strongest personality, and your mind begins to think it must be true.

 If you have been brain washing yourself into believing that you are no good, or look ugly, then you will come to expect that everyone you meet is secretly judging and criticizing you.
 Your shyness is an attempt to avoid that.
-The answer is to keep telling yourself the opposite.
+The way to overcome shyness is to keep telling yourself the opposite.
 This is what affirmations do.
 Saying out loud “I am smart”, “people like me”, or “I have great dress sense” will go a long way towards cancelling the mental noise that keeps you shy.

-Reprogram the subconscious
+Reprogram your subconscious